API Usage¶

 Note

-The UART API can’t be used if SLIP is used, as SLIP uses the UART to transfer data
+The UART API can’t be used if SLIP is used, as SLIP uses the UART to transfer data.
+However, SECUART can be used even if SLIP is used.

 The UART module controls the UART port.
 The uart can be configured with respect to baudrate, parity, number of databits and number of stopbits.